wavefrontHQ/docs/pages/doc/proxies_configuring.md

 permalink: proxies_configuring.html
 summary: Learn how to configure a Wavefront proxy.
 ---
-Advanced proxy configuration includes use of configuration properties, annotating your sources with SourceTag and SourceDescription properties, and performing advanced installation management.
+Advanced proxy configuration includes use of configuration propertie  and performing advanced installation management such as installing proxies in a container.

 This document describes Wavefront proxy 4.12 configuration options.
 For changes since previous proxy versions, see [Wavefront Proxy Versions](proxies_versions.html).